Input (JSON)

 - Auto-Convert: With auto-convert enabled, output appears instantly as you type.

-- Adjust Settings: Choose indentation size (2, 4, or 8 spaces) to match your project style.
+- Adjust Settings: Choose indentation size to match your project style.

-- Swap Direction: Click the ⇄ button to swap input and output and reverse the conversion.
+- Swap Direction: Use the swap button to reverse the conversion and reuse the current output.

 - Export: Copy to clipboard or download the converted output as .yaml or .json.